|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 16: Depart Punta Arenas

-We transfer to the airport for our homeward flights or join our extension to mysterious Easter Island, the most remotely inhabited place on earth, Igauzu Falls or Cruise Tierra Del Fuego.
+We transfer to the airport for our homeward flights or join our extension to mysterious Easter Island, the most remotely inhabited place on Earth, Igauzu Falls or Machu Picchu.
 Some trips connect to our Antarctic expedition cruises departing from Ushuaia, Argentina.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide